ElliotNB/nimbly/README.md

 **What makes Nimbly different?**

 * **Fewer abstractions** - Nimbly embraces the native DOM.
 It does not require the use of a virtual DOM abstraction.
 Nimbly components render plain HTMLElements.
 * **No build steps** - The code you write is what ends up in the browser.
-No mandatory transpiling and no required build process.
+No mandatory transpiling nor build process.
 * **No DSLs** - Write code with plain HTML, CSS and JavaScript.
 You don't need to learn another domain specific language (e.g., JSX).
 * **Easy to debug** - fewer abstractions, no DSLs and ES5 support without transpiling means that Nimbly components are easy to debug.
 Short stack traces and a minimum of framework-specific error sleuthing.
 * **"Plays nice"** - Nimbly is self-contained and does not take over the page.
 Nimbly is perfectly happy existing alongside other non-Nimbly components.